 So when you and your spouse start to really go through serious stuff, you feel alone.
-Like there’s something wrong with you because you and your spouse must be the only ones that yell at each other, or sleep separately when you just feel like punching a whole in the wall every time you think about the argument you just had.
+Like there’s something wrong with you because you and your spouse must be the only ones that yell at each other, or sleep separately when you just feel like punching a hole in the wall every time you think about the argument you just had.
 Or packing up and spending the weekend at your parents’ house because you need time to calm down and process things.

 You’re not alone.
 Halfway through our first year my husband and I had a MAJOR argument.
 I don’t remember what it was about, but I do remember that my husband got so upset that he left.
 For hours.
-Like, he didn’t come back home until early the next morning.
+He didn’t come back home until early the next morning.
 He was so mad when he left that I was worried he’d driven off somewhere and gotten into an accident and was lying in a ditch somewhere.
 But I was still angry and prideful, so I didn’t want to call him to find out if he was okay.
 Turned out that he actually had just stayed in the parking lot of our apartment complex to cool down and ended falling asleep (my husband can fall asleep anywhere, sometimes without even meaning to, lol).

 Point is, I felt so awful.
 I mean, here we were, 6 months in, and we’re sleeping apart.
 We vowed just a few months earlier to be godly, loving, and compassionate to each other.
 Getting married wasn't a decision we had made lightly, either.
 Both of us had prayed and been convicted that we should move forward with our relationship.
 We had read a book on marriage and family life together, planned how we want to handle arguments, everything.
 So why was I currently home alone?
 In our bed alone?
 Contemplating packing up my stuff and going back to my mom in Florida?

 I wish someone had sat me down and told me how quickly stuff gets real.
-For a long time I was insecure about my marriage because I felt like we were the only ones going through these things.
+For a long time, I was insecure about my marriage because I felt like we were the only ones going through these things.
 But after talking to close friends about their marriages, I realized something: we’re all going through the same things.

-Yup.
+Absolutely!
 Here are some tips that my husband and I try to do every time we run into issues:

-1. Talk about everything.
+1. Talk about EVERYTHING.

 Nothing should be off limits.

-@@If something bothers you, don’t just brush it off and think it will get better on its own somehow.
-Let your spouse know what you’re thinking.@@ The sooner you address it, the sooner you guys can start working toward a solution.
+If something bothers you, don’t just brush it off and think it will get better on its own somehow.
+Let your spouse know what you’re thinking.
+The sooner you address it, the sooner you guys can start working toward a solution.

 @@Once your spouse brings something to your attention, don’t make them feel like they’re over-reacting or crazy.
 If it’s important to them, there’s a reason.@@ You may not understand why at first.
 But make your relationship a safe place for them to express whatever they’re thinking without you being condescending or dismissing their concerns.